 - Do not re-enter the building until authorized to do so by emergency personnel

 The Director of Facilities or the Security Officer on duty shall take the following actions in coordination with local, city or county emergency response to relocate members of the campus community:

 - Proceed to Assembly Areas a safe distance away from the building in danger.

 - Advise community members of the situation and of potential hazards.

 Annual Testing of Procedures:

 Building Emergency Evacuation Drills or system activations will be conducted at least once per year.
-Mass notification system tests will be conducted at least twice per year.

 Distribution of This Report:

 CRCDS complies with Clery Act reporting requirements through electronic distribution of the annual Campus Life: A Policy Handbook and posting on the School website.
 Each member of the CRCDS community will be notified via e-mail message when the report is available online, including a direct link to the report.
 Upon request, printed copies will be provided to prospective students and employees, current CRCDS community members, and other interested persons by the Director of Facilities.

 CRCDS does not disclose crime victims’ personally identifiable information in publicly accessible crime logs or in the reporting of Clery crime statistics.